joashxu/NYCSubwayDataAnalysis/report/report.md

 ### 1.4 Intrepretation

-Since our p-value of 0.049999825587 is < 0.05 our critical value.
-We conclude that there is statistically significant difference between the distributions of the two sample.
-This results are significant at the .05 level.
+Since the p-value is < 0.05, we conclude, the Mann-Whitney test indicates that the ridership is significantly different for when it is raining than when it is not raining, U = **1924409167.0**, p = **0.049999825587**.

 ## 2. Linear regression